 Skip to content

-Home » Teenagers » Books for parenting teenagers
+Home » Teenagers » Top Books for Parenting Teenagers

 books on parenting teenagers

-Parenting teenagers is so different from parenting little kids.
-Maybe you feel you’ve finally got the hang of parenting and then when you reach the teenage years everything changes again and you find yourself confused, locked in power struggles and wondering where your child has gone.
+Parenting teenagers is vastly different from parenting little kids.
+Just when you think you’ve mastered the art of parenting, the teenage years arrive, and suddenly everything changes.
+You may find yourself confused, locked in power struggles, and wondering where your child has gone.

-Thankfully we now have access to more information and there are some fantastic books which can help you understand your teenager, especially when it comes to their developing brains.
+Fortunately, we now have access to a wealth of information, including some fantastic books that can help you understand your teenager, particularly when it comes to their developing brains.

-I’ve listed in this article my top 5 books on parenting teenagers.
+In this article, I’ve listed my top 5 books on parenting teenagers to guide you on this journey.

 How to talk so teens will listen and listen so teens will talk

-Parenting teenagers can be a difficult time for some families.
-Depending on your parenting style the teen years could highlight some gaps in communication which become more problematic as a child becomes a teenager.
-The teenage years can be a bit of a shock.
-A teenager will suddenly retreat into their bedroom more often, can be more moody and sullen and a parent can be confused on how to navigate these years.
+Parenting teenagers can be challenging for many families.
+Depending on your parenting style, the teen years may expose gaps in communication that become more pronounced as your child enters adolescence.
+This period can be quite a shock, as teens often retreat into their rooms more frequently, exhibit moodiness, and leave parents feeling confused about how to navigate these changes.

-Adele Faber and Elaine Mazlish transformed parenting with their breakthrough, bestselling books Siblings Without Rivalry and How to Talk So Kids Will Listen & Listen So Kids Will Talk.
-Now, they return with this essential guide that tackles the tough issues teens and parents face today.
+Adele Faber and Elaine Mazlish transformed parenting with their groundbreaking bestselling books, Siblings Without Rivalry and How to Talk So Kids Will Listen & Listen So Kids Will Talk.
+Now, they return with an essential guide specifically designed to address the tough issues teens and parents face today.

-Filled with straightforward advice and written in their trademark, down-to-earth style sure to appeal to both parents and teens, this all-new volume offers both innovative, easy-to-implement suggestions and proven techniques to build the foundation for lasting relationships.
-From curfews and cliques to sex and drugs, it gives parents the tools to help their children safely navigate the often stormy years of adolescence
+Filled with straightforward advice and written in their signature down-to-earth style, this new volume appeals to both parents and teens.
+It offers innovative, easy-to-implement strategies alongside proven techniques to build lasting relationships.
+From managing curfews and navigating cliques to discussing sensitive topics like sex and drugs, this guide equips parents with the tools they need to help their children safely navigate the often turbulent years of adolescence.

 untangled guiding teenager girls through the seven transitions into adulthood

-A highly engaging and informed guide for parents of daughters, Lisa Damour draws on decades of experience and the latest research to reveal the seven distinct—and absolutely normal—developmental transitions that turn girls into grown-ups, including Parting with Childhood, Contending with Adult Authority, Entering the Romantic World, and Caring for Herself.
+This invaluable book, Untangled, is essential for helping parents understand their daughters’ behavior.
+Lisa Damour draws on decades of experience and the latest research to create a highly engaging guide for parents.
+She outlines seven distinct—and completely normal—developmental transitions that turn girls into young women, including Parting with Childhood, Contending with Adult Authority, Entering the Romantic World, and Caring for Herself.

 Praise for Untangled